Public Intoxication Defense

 Disorderly Conduct

 Colorado describes disorderly conduct as someone causing significant noise or making offensive statements in areas near private homes.
 This includes screaming obscenities or yelling loudly while walking down residential streets.
-This kind of behavior could lead to a disorderly conduct arrest.

 This is considered to be a class 1 petty offense.
 The penalties may include a fine as high as $1,000, six months of jail time or less, or both.
 If a person is convicted more than once, the penalties will be more severe.
 There is also an increase in penalties if a funeral is disturbed because of this behavior.